-Chinese foods are unique, wholesome, and wonderfully satisfying.
+Chinese food is incredibly unique, wholesome and wonderfully satisfying.
 Due to the vast landscape of China and its long and storied history of various small kingdoms and ethnic groups, regional food in China is very diverse.

 It’s an assortment of tastes and flavors unlike any other in Asia.
-That being said, the three basic staple ingredients in almost all Chinese food are Rice, Wheat and Noodles.
+That being said, the absolute staple ingredients in almost all Chinese dishes are rice, wheat and noodles.

 Most Popular Chinese Dishes

 Modern Chinese cuisine consists of Cantonese, Shandong, Jiangsu and Sichuan.
 These styles all vary from each other due climate, geographical history, availability of resources and lifestyle.

 So without further ado, here are the absolute must-try traditional dishes of China along with our favorite recipes for you to try yourself.

 As discussed above, Rice is a staple food for the Chinese.
 Chinese fried rice or chaofan as it is called is a complete meal for the entire family.

 The delicious combination of ingredients can be anything from chicken, pork, shrimp to carrots and mixed vegetables.
 It is quite robust in this sense and is fairly easy to cook.